Percolation-Labs/percolate/README.md

 Keep in touch - [Substack](https://ercolationlabs.substack.com/) - [Medium](https://medium.com/percolation-labs) - [Bluesky](https://sky.app/profile/percolationlabs.bsky.social) - [Developer Docs](https://percolation-labs.gitbook.io/percolation-labs) - [Youtube](https://www.youtube.com/@PercolationLabs) - [PercolationLabs](https://percolationlabs.ai/)

 ---
-**Note: This codebase is under active development.**

-Percolate is a relational-vector-graph/key-value database for building agentic systems.
+_Percolate_ is a relational-vector-graph/key-value database for building agentic systems.
 It provides a foundation for you to manage tools, models and agents in one place and build applications that scale in complexity.

-Percolate pushes agentic AI down into Postgres which simplifies the application tier.
-Currently we have implemented the Python client but we will add more clients soon!
+Percolate pushes agentic workflows into the data tier, leading to a simpler application tier.

 - Get setup in a few minutes by launching the Percolate instance on docker.
 - Use the cli from source to initialize data within your local instance (see notes below).
-- Use Percolate with your preferred postgres client without any other programming language.
+- Use Percolate with your preferred Postgres client, without any other programming language.

 ```sql